kegancochran/kegancochran/README.md

-# I have no clue what I'm doing.
+# i have no clue what I'm doing
-## Oh god I'm a graphic designer not a programmer oh god oh shit fuck oh shit.
+## oh god I'm a graphic designer not a programmer oh god oh no ohhhh god please
 help